 Community service remains a major aspect of DMEI’s mission.
 DMEI conducts programs for hundreds of students from Oklahoma’s elementary and secondary schools, Vo-Tech campuses, and junior colleges to interest students in the eye and in the health professions.

 DMEI’s forty-plus MD and PhD faculty supervise the training of medical students at the University of Oklahoma Health Sciences Center.
-They also direct residency training for nine residents.
+They also direct residency training for twelve residents.
 Clinical fellowship programs are available to provide additional training in glaucoma, cornea and external diseases and refractive surgery, oculoplastic and reconstructive surgery, neuro-ophthalmology, and diseases and the surgery of the retina and vitreous.

 The Dean McGee Eye Institute sponsors continuing medical education programs to enhance the ability of practicing ophthalmologists to deliver the finest eye care.
 Increasingly, international delegations of ophthalmologists and vision researchers travel to Oklahoma to visit DMEI for conferences, continuing education, and research symposia.